Quantitative comparison of electrically induced spin and orbital polarizations in heavy-metal/3d-metal bilayers: Results

-For the $\bm{M}$-transverse components (Figs.\ \ref{fig:16Pt2Y_SS_SC}(b) and (e)), it is evident that sizable values are only obtained close to the interface with Co and Ni, both for $\boldsymbol{\chi}^S$ and $\boldsymbol{\sigma}^{\bm{S}}$.
-Remarkably, while the $\bm{E}_\bot$ and $\bm{M}_\bot$ components are comparable in size close to the interface, their features differ greatly: (1) there is no bulk-like behavior for $\sigma^{S_y}_{zy}$/$\sigma^{S_x}_{zx}$, (2) those components are non-existent in bulk Pt, and (3) they are magnetization and magnetization direction dependent.
-Specifically, although there is a symmetry breaking at the Pt/Cu interface, no spin polarization is induced.
-These differences strongly suggest that the $\bm{M}$-transverse components are not related to spin transport from the bulk of the Pt layer to the interface, but rather to spin polarization generated at the spin-split interface.
-We therefore associate this component to the SREE.
-We note that our DFT Hamiltonian contains the full form of the spin-orbit interaction and is thus different from the more elementary Bychkov-Rashba SOC \cite{Bychkov1984}, but it contains all materials' specific SOC effects.
+The $\bm{M_{\bot}}$ components (Figs.\ \ref{fig:16Pt2Y_SS_SC}(b) and (e)), are nonexistent for non-magnetic pure Pt and Pt/Cu system.
+Sizable values are only obtained close to the interface with Co and Ni, both for $\boldsymbol{\chi}^S$ and $\boldsymbol{\sigma}^{\bm{S}}$.
+Remarkably, while the $\bm{E}_\bot$ and $\bm{M}_\bot$ components are comparable in size close to the interface, their features differ greatly: (1) there is no bulk-like behavior for $\sigma^{S_y}_{zy}$/$\sigma^{S_x}_{zx}$, (2) those components are non-existent in bulk Pt, and (3) they are magnetization direction dependent.
+Although there is a spatial symmetry breaking at the Pt/Cu interface, no spin polarization is induced, {\blue which strongly suggests the importance of spin-split electronic states at the interface for $\chi_{xx}^S$ and $\sigma_{zx}^{S_x}$.} {\blue The odd-in-$\bm{M}$ spin conductivity $\sigma_{zx}^{S_x}$ was recently named magnetic SHE \cite{Kimata2019}, to distinguish it from the conventional SHE $\sigma_{zx}^{S_y}$ that is even-in-$\bm{M}$ \cite{Chuang2020}.

-The $\bm{M}$-transverse component is maximal for the Co and Ni atomic layers, but then it decays into the Pt film within $\sim 8$ atomic layers.
-Our calculation is consistent with that of Tokatly \textit{et al}.\ \cite{Tokatly2015} who used a jelium model to study the SREE induced magnetization density in a Au slab.

-The SHE leads to a spin accumulation in the $\bm{E}$-transverse direction that will exert a torque on the static magnetization $\bm{m}_0$ of the ferromagnetic layers, $\bm{m}_0 \times \delta \bm{S}$, acting here in the $x$ direction, parallel to the electric field.
-The SREE, conversely, generates a spin polarization near the Pt/$3d$-metal interface in the direction of the $\bm{E}$ field, leading to a SOT exerted in the $\bm{E}_{\bot}$ direction, i.e., normal to the SOT due to the SHE.